Unified Content Security for Hybrid Networks

 Verimatrix MultiCAS/DVB is a key option within the Video Content Authority System (VCAS™) for IPTV that integrates high performance third-party pay-TV head-end scrambler equipment with robust Verimatrix software-based content security.
 MultiCAS uses standardized DVB (Digital Video Broadcast) Simulcrypt to enable VCAS-compatible scrambling of broadcast content concurrent with existing, traditional conditional access systems.

-MultiCAS/DVB interfaces directly with third-party DVB Simulcrypt-compatible video, audio and data multiplexers, which perform the content scrambling.
+MultiCAS/DVB interfaces directly with third-party DVB Simulcrypt-compatible video, audio and data multiplexers, which perform the content encryption.
 MultiCAS/DVB generates VCAS-formatted entitlement control message (ECM) packets for insertion in the MPEG-2 Transport Stream to support client service descrambling.
 The timing of key change intervals and other service parameters are managed directly through the multiplexer interface.

 MultiCAS/DVB also supports the EMMG interface, which is used for certain user- and device messaging.
 EMM formatted messages do not replace the secure client-server transactions for IPTV and Hybrid network key management, but provide valuable additional functions to securely manage client data and status.
 EMM formatted messages are addressable to an individual client, arbitrary groups of clients, and globally.
 Examples: